RAF Tornado GR4 at RIAT 2018

 and Airbus A400M

 .
 The C-27J Spartan is equipped with the engines and various other systems also used on the larger Lockheed Martin C-130J Super Hercules.
 This aircraft is used for transport as well as maritime patrol, search and rescue, C3 ISR (command, control, communications, intelligence, surveillance and reconnaissance), fire support and electronic warfare and ground-attack missions.
-Th A400M in know as the 'Atlas' in RAF service and provides tactical airlift and strategic oversize lift capabilities complementing those of the Hercules and C-17 fleets.
+The A400M is known as the 'Atlas' in RAF service and provides tactical airlift and strategic oversize lift capabilities complementing those of the Hercules and C-17 fleets.

 An interesting aircraft in the static display was the General Atomics Aeronautical Systems' MQ-9B SkyGuardian